-s we read "Everyday Use," highlight the following: Interence : An intelligent guess based on evidence Dee's thoughts.
-What goes on in her mind? in the story and on what you already know.
-When Dee's words.
-What does she say out loud? making inferences about characters, you'll base Dee's actions.
+As we read "Everyday Use," highlight the following:

+Dee's thoughts.
+What goes on in her mind?

+Dee's words.
+What does she say out loud?

+Dee's actions.
 What does she do?
-How does she behave? many of your guesses on what they say and do. $\triangleright$ Descriptions of how Dee looks. ·

-ONE QUOTE FROM TEXT Dee's Thoughts Dee's Words Dee's Actions Dee's Appearance
+How does she behave? many of your guesses on what they say and do. > Descriptions of how Dee looks.
+ONE QUOTE FROM TEXT YOUR INFERENCES ABOUT DEE Dee's Thoughts Dee's Words Dee's Actions Dee's Appearance